Meeting dates, locations and questions of Council

 - Submitting, emailing email@example.com or submitting hard copy notice of intention to make a statement at the Council meeting.

-Submissions are strongly encouraged to be submitted by 12 noon and must be received by 5 pm on the day of the meeting.
+Submissions are strongly encouraged to be submitted by 12 noon.

 Submit a question or statement